rohankannan/equity-bond-strategy-explorer/README.md

 To run the tool, install the latest version of python and install the pandas, numpy, and matplotlib libraries.
 The program will then generate a command line summary of the best portfolio and provide two charts similar to those seen above.
 To change the dataset, follow the same formatting of the csv provided as a sample.

 ## Limitations
+The most significant drawdown of this tool is that the dataset is extremely limited.
+This is because I only had access to free datasets and could only make